Home / A summary of ACM production in Australia

 The Australian use of asbestos in friction materials for brakes and gasket sheeting continued until it was phased out before the national ban and complementing import prohibition became law, on 31 December 2003.

-As a fibrous raw material, asbestos was also woven into rope and cloth and protective clothing.
+As a fibrous raw material, asbestos was also woven into rope, textile wrap, cloth and protective clothing.
 It was mixed into plasticised form and used for insulation on hot pressure pipes and around furnaces, boilers as well as other industrial plant and machinery.
 It was spray coated onto structures for fireproofing and to prevent condensation.
 In addition to its insulating qualities, it was a stable binding material, used in asphalt and bituminous compounds, dampcourses and coatings for layered roofing felts, vinyl and asphalt flooring for industrial and household interiors, paints and in repair sealants and caulking sold to the average consumer.

 Some products, particularly insulation and bituminous materials, were produced and sold in Australia by local companies under licence from the original overseas owners.
 The names of these actual products were often the same as that sold overseas, or under a local brand name.
 Imported products marketed in Australia are referenced in relation to the overseas manufacturer and/or brand name.